penumbra-zone/penumbra/docs/guide/src/dev/build.md

 `cargo` is available in your `$PATH`!

 You can verify the rust compiler version by running `rustc --version` which should indicate version 1.75 or later.
+The project uses a `rust-toolchain.toml` file, which will ensure that your version of rust stays current enough to build the project from source.

 ### Installing build prerequisites